Philip St. George Cooke: Civil War

 Cooke was appointed brigadier general, U.S. Army, on November 21, 1861, to rank from November 12, 1861.
 President Abraham Lincoln nominated Cooke for the appointment on December 21, 1861, and the U.S. Senate confirmed it on March 7, 1862.
 He initially commanded a brigade of regular army cavalry within the defenses of Washington, D.C.
 For the Peninsula Campaign, he was selected by McClellan to command the Cavalry Reserve, a division-sized force, of the Army of the Potomac.
 When Confederate forces evacuated the city of Yorktown, Cooke was sent along with Major General George Stoneman in pursuit and his cavalry was roughed up in an assault ordered by Stoneman against Fort Magruder.
 He saw subsequent action at the battles of Williamsburg, Gaines' Mill, and White Oak Swamp.
 Cooke ordered an ill-fated charge of the 5th U.S. Cavalry at Gaines' Mill during the Seven Days Battles, sacrificing nearly an entire regiment of regulars.

 After the Peninsula, Cooke left active field service.
-One proximate reason was the embarrassment he suffered when his son-in-law, J. E. B. Stuart, humiliated the Union cavalry by completely encircling the Army of the Potomac in his celebrated raid.
+One proximate reason was the embarrassment he suffered when his son-in-law, J. E. B. Stuart, humiliated the Union cavalry by completely circling the Army of the Potomac in his celebrated raid.
 Cooke served on boards of court-martial, commanded the District of Baton Rouge, and was superintendent of Army recruiting for the Adjutant General's office.
 On July 17, 1866, President Andrew Johnson nominated Cooke for appointment to the brevet grade of major general in the regular army, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 23, 1866.